-Over the last five years, Midtown Alliance has designed new parks and plazas including the Arts Center Plaza at the intersection of Peachtree Street and 15th, Ponce Triangle at the corner of Ponce de Leon Avenue and Peachtree Street, and refurbishment of the Athletes of the World monument and greenspace at the intersection of Peachtree and West Peachtree Streets, and a a "Reading Room" park at Peachtree and 10th Streets in partnership with the Atlanta History Center at 10th and Peachtree St. Midtown’s temporary and “pop-up” parks on vacant development sites include a new greenspace at the corner of 18th and West Peachtree Street across from the John Marshall Law School.
+Over the last eight years, Midtown Alliance has designed new parks and plazas including the Arts Center Plaza at the intersection of Peachtree Street and 15th, Ponce Triangle at the corner of Ponce de Leon Avenue and Peachtree Street, and refurbishment of the Athletes of the World monument and greenspace at the intersection of Peachtree and West Peachtree Streets, and a a "Reading Room" park at Peachtree and 10th Streets in partnership with the Atlanta History Center at 10th and Peachtree St. Midtown’s temporary and “pop-up” parks on vacant development sites include a new greenspace at the corner of 18th and West Peachtree Street across from the John Marshall Law School.

 Current Project Highlight: 10th Street Temporary Pocket Park

 Midtown Alliance and Dewberry Capital Corporation have partnered to create an infill green space at the corner of Peachtree Street and 10th Street.
-This pocket park will provide a community gathering place along Atlanta’s signature corridor and will include a sustainable garden sponsored by the Atlanta Botanical Garden.
-A temporary stage structure and public art installation will add to the park’s visibility.
+This pocket park provides a community gathering place along Atlanta’s signature corridor and includes sustainable landscape plantings and interactive games.
+A temporary public art installation enhances the park’s visibility.
 This project is part of an ongoing Midtown Alliance strategy to take vacant land and make improvements to turn these properties in community amenities until such time as the property is ready for development.

 No capital improvements effort is complete without a maintenance strategy and continued efforts to enhance the environment.
 Midtown Alliance regularly partners with the city, local businesses, institutions, and organizations to keep our urban district clean, green, and safe.
 These special projects include: